 This guide will help you understand what your options are and tell you about the pros and cons of each.
 This can help you to make an informed decision on what’s best for you.

-- Option 2: Take your pension savings as a lump sum.
-This will be taxed at your marginal tax rate.
-25% will be tax free and the remainder will be taxed at your marginal tax rate.
+- Take your pension savings as a single lump sum: 25% will be tax free and the remainder will be taxed at your marginal tax rate.

 The good thing is you don’t have to pick one option over another.
 Unless you take your whole pension as a lump sum, you can mix and match and decide which options work for you.